raspberrypilearning/pride-prejudice-zombies/en/step_8.md

 	from requests
 	```

-- Now use the requests module to fetch the book at https://www.gutenberg.org/files/1342/1342-0.txt and the text using the variable name `text`
+- Now use the `requests` module to fetch the book at https://www.gutenberg.org/files/1342/1342-0.txt, and store its text using the variable name `text`.

 [[[generic-python-requests]]]